marius-ogrean/m-test-crawler/README.md

 Apache Storm being a "distributed realtime computation system" it allows scaling the performance by adding more machines (nodes).

 That's why I chose it, to ensure that high performance requirements can be met.
+I first wanted to use Apache Nutch but since I have a Windows machine, I needed a Cygwin and the setup was too complicated.
+I went with StormCrawler instead.

 The logic of the parsing of datapoints is in the class CompanyDataIndexer.
 The datapoints are stored in Apache Solr.
 I chose Solr instead of Elastic Search because it is free.